SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 Acronyms used:
 - UN: United Nations
 - UN DESA: UN Department of Economic and Social Affairs
+- UN OHCHR: Office of the United Nations High Commissioner for Human Rights
 - ILO: International Labour Organisation

 In many of the strings we use `"*womens" OR "*womans"` - this will also find results with "women's" and "woman's" in the current WOS search functionality.